RaymondDoerr/emp/README.md

+### EMP - The Excessively Magnetic Panel Mod

+## Description:
 This mode converts every panel on the Voron to a well sealed, removable magnet doors with magnetic hinges.
 All panels function as doors and are removable with no hardware what so ever, just yank 'em out!

 There are 2 variants of this panel mod:

+# "All Doors"
-"All Doors" - Requires more magnets and hardware, but allows you to open every single panel on your Voron (including the back and top!) like a hinged door or just yank them all off with no hardware.
+Requires more magnets and hardware, but allows you to open every single panel on your Voron (including the back and top!) like a hinged door or just yank them all off with no hardware.

+# "Voron Spec"
-"Voron Spec" - Exactly the same configuration as standard Voron panels, except all magnetic and removable without hardware, with the new seal.
+Exactly the same configuration as standard Voron panels, except all magnetic and removable without hardware, with the new seal.

-This mod was designed with "All Doors" in mind, but for users who don't need this functionality, using the "Voron Spec" configuration will save you a ton of hardware.
+This mod was designed with "All Doors" in mind, but for users who don't need this functionality, using the "Voron Spec" configuration will save you a ton of hardware and simplify installation.

-"All Doors" BOM:
+## "All Doors" BOM:
 6x3mm Disc Magnets (Grade n52 Recommended)  - 236ea
 ![Source: West3d](https://west3d.com/products/6mm-x-3mm-round-neomydium-magnets)